P1AC: Revisiting Absolute Pose From a Single Affine Correspondence

-Recently, several authors have developed a theory of the constraints induced by ACs on two-view geometry \cite{bentolila2014conic,raposo2016theory,eichhardt2018affine}, and minimal solvers for relative pose from ACs.
-However, little attention has been given recently to the topic of absolute pose computation from ACs.
-We propose to revisit the topic of absolute pose computation from a single AC \cite{koser2008differential,haug20106}.
-In this work we remove limiting assumptions made in previous work and propose the first general solution for absolute pose from a single AC.
-We call this the perspective-one-affine-correspondence (P1AC) problem.
-In comparison to P3P, our P1AC solution only requires a single correspondence instead of three in the minimal case, and thus reduces sensitivity to point observation noise and the number of iterations required for RANSAC.
+In comparison to P3P solutions, our P1AC solution only requires a single correspondence instead of three in the minimal case, and thus significantly reduces the complexity of robust estimation.
 We demonstrate these advantages through experiments on synthetic and real data.

-In the following, we review related work on absolute pose computation and the use of affine correspondences (Section \ref{sec:related_work}), derive our minimal solution for absolute pose from a single affine correspondence (Section \ref{sec:minimal_solver}), describe our evaluation on synthetic and real data comparing our solver with P3P (Section \ref{sec:evaluation}) and discuss the results (Section \ref{sec:discussion}), and provide conclusions and directions for future work (Section \ref{sec:conclusion}).
+Our contributions are as follows: \begin{itemize} \item We introduce a novel solution to the P1AC problem using reduction to the 3Q3 problem \cite{kukelova2016efficient}.
+Our solution is general and does not impose the restrictive assumptions made in previous work. \item Experiments on synthetic data establish the numerical stability of our solver and analyze its performance under various types of noise. \item Experiments on two benchmark datasets for image-based localization show that our P1AC solution produces more accurate pose estimates than P3P. \end{itemize}